 Unlike some cities, Fayette isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fayette are a mix of both white- and blue-collar jobs.
 Overall, Fayette is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Fayette who work in office and administrative support (14.69%), teaching (10.71%), and healthcare (7.65%).

-As is often the case in a small city, Fayette doesn't have a public transportation system that people use for their commute.
+Fayette is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Fayette citizens is very high relative to the national average among all cities (21.84%): 34.01% of adults in Fayette have a bachelor's degree or even advanced degree.
+The citizens of Fayette are very well educated compared to the average community in the nation: 34.01% of adults in Fayette have a bachelor's degree or even advanced degree.

 The per capita income in Fayette in 2022 was $18,189, which is low income relative to Missouri and the nation.
 This equates to an annual income of $72,756 for a family of four.
 However, Fayette contains both very wealthy and poor people as well.